Receiving Financial Aid

 Additional criteria to receive a refund check:

-- First time borrowers of a William D Ford Federal Direct Loan will not receive loan funds until at least 30 days into the term.
+- First-time borrowers of Federal Direct Loans cannot receive loan funds until at least 30 days into the term.

-- The actual date your funds will be available will depend on the date you were awarded and your application was processed by CGCC.
+- The actual date that your funds are available will depend on when your application was processed by CGCC.

 If your enrollment level (number of credits) for any term does not match your current award level, your funds may be delayed.
 Providing an Enrollment Change form to the financial aid office prior to the second week of each term can help you avoid delay.